-In Honor of the Fake News Awards, 10 Times Trump Spread Fake News Since Taking Office
+In Honor Of The Fake News Awards, 10 Times Trump Spread Fake News Since Taking Office

 “Stock Market is at an all-time high,” Trump tweeted many times, despite the rise being a continuation of a bull market that started under President Obama, and with stocks lagging slightly behind their foreign equivalents.

 “So many things accomplished by the Trump Administration, perhaps more than any other President in first year.
-Sadly, will never be reported correctly by the Fake News Media!”

-–December 23, in a tweet, despite the fact that Trump signed fewer bills in his first year than the last ten presidents.
+Sadly, will never be reported correctly by the Fake News Media!”–December 23, in a tweet, despite the fact that Trump signed fewer bills in his first year than the last 10 presidents.

-–December 21, in a speech, the latest instance of Trump taking credit for projects that were in the works way before he became president, and despite the fact that Carrier, the plant he “saved” just laid off 215 workers.
+“. . . and we have companies pouring back into our country.”–December 21, in a speech, the latest instance of Trump taking credit for projects that were in the works way before he became president, and despite the fact that Carrier, the plant he “saved” just laid off 215 workers.

 Kneeling at NFL games

 “The issue of kneeling has nothing to do with race.
 It is about respect for our Country, Flag and National Anthem.
-NFL must respect this!”

-September 25, in a tweet, willfully distorting the NFL players’ statements on kneeling to protest police brutality.
+NFL must respect this!”–September 25, in a tweet, willfully distorting the NFL players’ statements on kneeling to protest police brutality.

 The La David Johnson Incident

-“If you look at President Obama and other presidents, most of them didn’t make calls.”

-October 16, in a speech, despite the fact that other presidents did call families of soldiers killed in action.
+“If you look at President Obama and other presidents, most of them didn’t make calls.”–October 16, in a speech, despite the fact that other presidents did call families of soldiers killed in action.

-“Democrat Congresswoman totally fabricated what I said to the wife of a soldier who died in action (and I have proof).”

-October 18, in a tweet, after Trump allegedly told Myeshia Johnson, widow of sergeant La David Johnson, that her husband “knew what he signed up for.
+“Democrat Congresswoman totally fabricated what I said to the wife of a soldier who died in action (and I have proof).”–October 18, in a tweet, after Trump allegedly told Myeshia Johnson, widow of sergeant La David Johnson, that her husband “knew what he signed up for.”
 Congresswoman Fredererica Wilson, a family friend, was in the car with Johnson when the call came in and was listening to it with her.

-“The Fake News is going crazy with wacky Congresswoman Wilson(D), who was SECRETLY on a very personal call, and gave a total lie on content!”

 Merry Christmas